BartyPitt/RoboticsProject/docs/getting_start.rst

 Compiling all necessary files
 --------------------------------

 You have pulled all the dependencies for gazebo, Rviz but now you need to compile them.
-Go to your catkin workspace
+Go to your catkin workspace.

 .. code-block:: bash

     cd catkin_ws

 Now you need to compile all the driver code.
-To do that, in your catkin_ws folder
+To do that, in your ``catkin_ws`` folder

 .. code-block:: bash